mathwo/mathwo.github.io/_posts/2020-12-01-jekyll-doc-and-my-notes.md

 })</script>
 ```

-It's not perfect - needs two clicks and cannot scroll to top-left.
+It's not perfect - needs two clicks on mobile screen, and cannot scroll to top-left.